 Fascia: The fascia is used to display an advertisement and is equivalent to the classical frieze and architrave.
 A fascia is supported at either end by a pilaster and in turn it supports the cornice.
-A fascia is building and its vertical or horizontal emphasis.
-The subdivision of the shop window also has the advantage of reducing the amount of glass that has to be replaced in the event of breakage.

-bounded at either end by a bracket.
+A fascia is bounded at either end by a bracket.
 The fascia should be in scale with the shop front and the building as a whole.
 As a rule of thumb, the height of the fascia and cornice should be no more than one sixth of the height of the shop front overall.